 Aromatase inhibitors.
-These drugs are used in older women who have been through menopause.
+These medicines are used in older women who have been through

-Although the ovaries of these women no longer produce large amounts of estrogen, male
+menopause.
+Although the ovaries of these women no longer make large amounts of estrogen,

-hormones (androgens) do circulate in the blood and can be changed into estrogen.
-An
+male hormones (androgens) do circulate in the blood and can be changed into estrogen.

 from changing androgens into estrogen.
 Anastrozole, letrozole, and exemestane are

 examples of aromatase inhibitors.
-They are taken as oral tablets.
+They are taken as a pill.

 Estrogen receptor antagonist.
-A newer class of hormonal therapy drugs is the estrogen
+A newer class of hormonal therapy medicines is the estrogen

 receptor (ER) antagonist.
-One example is fulvestrant, which is given by a monthly
+One example is fulvestrant.
+It is given by a monthly shot

-injection into the muscle.
-Like SERMs, ER antagonists bind to the estrogen receptor
+into the muscle.
+Like SERMs, ER antagonists bind to the estrogen receptor and block

-and block estrogen from binding to it.
-In addition, they also break down the estrogen
+estrogen from binding to it.
+They also also break down the estrogen receptor, lowering

-receptor, lowering the number of receptors in the cell (a process called downregulation).
+the number of receptors in the cell (downregulation).

 Megestrol acetate.
-This is a progesterone-like drug that may be used in women with
+This is a progesterone-like medicine that may be used in women

-advanced breast cancer who do not benefit from tamoxifen.
+with advanced breast cancer who aren't helped by tamoxifen.

 Ovarian ablation.
 The ovaries are the main source of estrogen in women who have not

-causes premature menopause and its symptoms, including hot flashes and vaginal dryness.
+causes premature menopause and its symptoms, such as hot flashes and vaginal dryness.

 Loss of bone mass also occurs in menopause.
 When the ovaries are removed, a large

-amount of bone can be lost in a short time, which can lead to osteoporosis if it is
+amount of bone can be lost in a short time.
+This can lead to osteoporosis if it is

 Side effects of hormonal therapy and ways to manage them